orfeio/orfeio/rsafd.md

 Paste each of the following commands into a new cell of a Google Colab notebook that is set to use the R runtime.

-     {: .warning }
 The runtime is set under the Runtime menu by clicking on Change Runtime Type.

 1. Install the necessary R packages.
     ```